 June 30, 2011

 In October of 2011 I decided I would like to visit as well as operate my ham radio from all 50 US states.
 I had previously operated from California and Hawaii, so that left 48 states I needed to visit.
 The first installment in this quest occurred in October 2011 when my wife Betty and I rented a car and drove through 13 states (New Jersey, New York, Connecticut, Rhode Island, Massachusetts, New Hampshire, Maine, Vermont, Delaware, Maryland, Virginia, West Virginia, and Pennsylvania).
 One fun aspect of the trip was working my buddies Chet, W6XK, Mike, W7MH, and Bruce, K6TIG, from all thirteen states.
 In May 2012 we did a 3500 mile western USA road trip which included 10 states (Nevada, Arizona, New Mexico, Colorado, Utah, Idaho, Wyoming, Montana, Washington, and Oregon).
 This was quickly followed in June 2012 with a short midwest USA road trip of five more (Illinois, Wisconsin, Indiana, Michigan, and Ohio).
 We took a 2800 mile road trip to the Southeast USA in October 2012 which started in Orlando, Florida and progressed through Alabama, Mississippi, Louisiana, Arkansas, Texas, Oklahoma, Tennessee, Kentucky, North Carolina, South Carolina, and finished in Savannah, Georgia.
-Forty two states visited and only eight more to go.
-One more road trip to the midwest will include Minnesota, North Dakota, South Dakota, Iowa, Nebraska, Missouri and Kansas.
-It looks like the final state will be Alaska, probably sometime in the summer of 2013.
+One more road trip to the midwest in October 2013 included Minnesota, North Dakota, South Dakota, Iowa, Nebraska, Missouri and Kansas.
+The final state will be Alaska, probably sometime in the summer of 2014.
 My wife Betty and I have been enjoying every minute of these trips through our beautiful country and look forward to completing our quest.
 Keep your ears open for N6EE/mobile, I'd love to work YOU!
 You can follow us on the road since we use both APRS and iPhone GPS tracking - see the links on this N6EE web site.

 Please QSL these operations as follows: